 Growing up our youth

 Sundays and Wednesday evenings are when youth faith formation happens for our community.
 On Sundays our youth find space to grow in faith during faith formation hour and during worship.
 Children’s Messages, worship bags, and interactive children’s bulletins help parents guide their children is learning about worship.
 Our youngest leave worship for Children in Worship, a lovely program that uses story and multi-sensory participation to build good worship habits, as they learn about God.
 Wednesday night programming (creatively happening at different times right now) twice a month provides another space for youth to learn more about Jesus.

 House Groups and other small group opportunities

 House Groups are small groups of 6-14 people who meet regularly in the Fall and Winter on Sundays to explore a book or faith topic related to our current congregational theme.
 You can join at any time!
 These groups learn together and commit to walking together in their faith lives.

 There are also other small group opportunities for growth, as we are committed to growing in Jesus in community with one another, oftentimes around food!
 If you are 20-something you might enjoy Tuesday Night Dinner at the Lindquists or Sunday Soup Group, casual opportunities to share a meal, share life, and explore faith (suspended for now due to the pandemic).
-If English isn’t your first language, then the BESEL Sunday morning small group or Tuesday Coffee Break small groups are spaces where you will find newcomers to Ann Arbor from around the world who want to explore and grow their faith.
+If English isn’t your first language, then the BESEL Sunday morning small group is a spaces where you will find newcomers to Ann Arbor from around the world who want to explore and grow their faith.
 Men’s Bible Study opportunity is also available.